 The DS18B20 digital thermometer offers 9-bit to 12-bit Celsius temperature readings and features an alarm function with nonvolatile, user-programmable upper and lower trigger points.
 It communicates via a 1-Wire bus that requires only one data line (and ground) to connect with a central microprocessor.
 Additionally, the DS18B20 can draw power directly from the data line, known as "parasite power", eliminating the need for an external power supply.

 Each DS18B20 has a unique 64-bit serial code, enabling multiple units to operate on the same 1-Wire bus.
-This makes it easy to control numerous DS18B20s with a single microprocessor across a large area.
+This makes it easy to control multiple DS18B20s from a single microcontroller over a large area.

 This feature benefits applications such as HVAC environmental controls, temperature monitoring systems inside buildings, equipment or machinery, and process monitoring and control systems.

 Each 1-Wire device has a unique 64-bit 'ROM' address, which includes an 8-bit family code, a 48-bit serial number, and an 8-bit CRC.
-The CRC helps verify the integrity of the data.
+The CRC helps verify data integrity.

 For example, the sample code below checks if the device being addressed is a DS18S20 temperature sensor by looking for its family code, 0x10.
 To use the sample code with the newer DS18B20 sensor, you would look for a family code of 0x28.
 For the DS1822, you would check for 0x22.